squarecloudofc/github-action/README.md

 # Square Cloud Action
-The easiest way to integrate your SquareCloud app with GIT, commit your app from github workflows.
+The easiest way to integrate your Square Cloud app with GIT, commit your app from github workflows.

 # Usage